-Under the stewardship of former President Ramos-Horta and the Bishop of Dili, a Zero Hunger Strategic Review (SR) is being undertaken with a view to determining what needs to be done to achieve Sustainable Development Goal 2 in Timor Leste: “End hunger, achieve food security and improved nutrition, and promote sustainable agriculture”.
+Under the stewardship of former President Ramos-Horta and the Bishop of Dili, a Zero Hunger Strategic Review (SR) was undertaken with a view to determining what needs to be done to achieve Sustainable Development Goal 2 in Timor Leste: “End hunger, achieve food security and improved nutrition, and promote sustainable agriculture”.
 The SR serves both as a research exercise designed to give a consolidated picture of hunger and nutrition challenges in Timor Leste, and as a mechanism for supporting government to set priorities and find gaps in actions and policies currently implemented in Timor-Leste to achieve Zero Hunger.
-In turn, the SR will allow all stakeholders to anchor their programmes for achieving zero hunger in support of a clear set of government priorities and needs.
+In turn, the SR allows all stakeholders to anchor their programs for achieving zero hunger in support of a clear set of government priorities and needs.

 The findings and the recommendations of the Strategic Review will inform national development planning processes and contribute to the planning of all actors involved in food and nutrition security and sustainable agriculture in Timor-Leste.

 Fanzo, J., Boavida, J., Bonis-Profumo, G., McLaren, R., and Davis, C. Timor Leste Strategic Review: Progress and Success in Achieving the Sustainable Development Goal 2.
 2017.
 Centre of Studies for Peace and Development (CEPAD) and Johns Hopkins University.